robdodson/robdodson.me/src/posts/finding-a-job-in-climate.md

 Another really good podcast is [How We Survive](https://podcasts.apple.com/us/podcast/how-we-survive/id1586892518) by Molly Wood.
 It’s a nine-part series that mostly focuses on lithium batteries, but it does a good job of talking about the social justice side of climate change, as well as the tech.

-The most helpful book I read was [The Ends of the World](https://www.goodreads.com/book/show/32075449-the-ends-of-the-world) which is a fascinating retelling of all of the world’s mass extinction events and how essentially all of them were connected to the planet’s carbon cycle.
-Understanding how the carbon cycle works and what happens when there’s either too much or too little CO2 is just really interesting.
+The most helpful book I read was [The Ends of the World](https://www.goodreads.com/book/show/32075449-the-ends-of-the-world) which is a fascinating retelling of all of the world’s mass extinction events and how all of them (yes, even the dinosaurs) were connected to the planet’s carbon cycle.
+Understanding how the carbon cycle works and what happens when there’s too much or too little CO2 is just really interesting.

 ## What the employment landscape is like